bor0/gidti/manuscript/chapter2.md

 I> 1.
 A set of **axioms**, that is, a starting set that we take for granted without having any proofs for I> 1.
 A set of **inference rules**

 After a formal system is defined, other formal systems can extend it.
-For example, the ZFC set theory is based on first-order logic, which is based on propositional logic which represents a formal system.
+For example, set theory is based on first-order logic, which is based on propositional logic which represents a formal system.
 We'll discuss this theory briefly in the next chapter.

 I> ### Definition 2
 I>